mennolui/wp-foyer/README.txt

 Introduces the Video slide format.
 Displays a specified fragment of a YouTube video.

+Bug fixes:

+* The video start time was off during the very first loop through video slides (1.2.1).
+* Fresh channel content was loaded every 30 seconds when viewing a display, changed this to every 5 minutes as intended (1.2.1).
+* Removed all JS console logging that was used during development (1.2.1).
+* The ‘Not a valid YouTube video URL’ notification was visible when starting a new video slide (1.2.1).

 = 1.1 =
 Release Date: March 28, 2017